vannavu/vannavu.github.io/_drafts/2022-02-20-a-collection-of-thoughts-around-ambi-font-collection.md

 ---
 layout: post
-title: the attempt of Ambi font collection
+title: A collection of thoughts around Ambi font collection
 ---

 #### I think a lot of people will make a sculpture when they really want to write a paragraph… it takes a lot to make art as critique work.